 Prospective Master of Science in Anesthesia students are selected by the Committee on Admissions (COA), which considers the overall qualities of the applicant.
 Areas of consideration include interpersonal skills, personal motivation, knowledge and understanding of the AA profession and the Anesthesia Care Team, academic performance and level of achievement, life experiences, and recommendations.
 Personal interviews are offered to the most qualified applicants to assess interpersonal and communication skills, altruistic attitude, maturity, and commitment to the AA profession and anesthesia care team model.
-All application materials must be submitted to NSU by March 15th.
+All application materials must be submitted to CASAA by Feb 15th of the matriculation year.
+The NSU supplemental application must be submitted by March 15th of the matriculation year.

 - Baccalaureate degree from a nationally recognized and accredited college or university, including above average performance in courses required in a premed curriculum.
 (Refer to required courses below.)